-Depression is the constant feeling of sadness intensified by feelings of hopelessness and helplessness over the course of weeks.
-There are many different types of depression including: Major depression, Chronic depression (disthymia), Bipolar depression, Seasonal depression (SAD), Psychotic depression, Postpartum depression, Substance-induced mood disorder (SIMD).
+Depression is the constant feeling of sadness intensified by feelings of hopelessness and helplessness over the course of many weeks.
+There are many different types of depression including: Major depression, Chronic depression (dysthymia), Bipolar depression, Seasonal depression (SAD), Psychotic depression, Postpartum depression, Substance-induced mood disorder (SIMD).
 Here we cover depression as a whole.

 According to the 5th edition of the Diagnostic and Statistical Manual depression occurs when a person has at least five of the following symptoms at the same time:

 Depression symptoms in children and teens are similar to symptoms in adult, but there are some differences.
 In order to be diagnosed with depression, these signs should be present most of the day either daily or nearly daily for at least two weeks.
 They must also cause clinically significant impairment of normal activities or distress to the child.

 In children, symptoms include sadness, irritability, clinginess, worry, aches and pains, refusing to go to school, or being underweight.

 In teens, symptoms include sadness, irritability, feeling negative and worthless, anger, poor performance or poor attendance at school, feeling misunderstood and extremely sensitive, using recreational drugs or alcohol, eating or sleeping too much, self-harm, loss of interest in normal activities, and avoidance of social interaction.

 It is important to rule out other existing conditions before a depression diagnosis is made including: death of a loved one, substance abuse, moving to a new town or area, medical condition, etc.